CopterExpress/clover/docs/en/copterhack2022.md

 As soon as the link to the application is added to this page in the section "Projects of the contest's participants", your team has become an official participant of the CopterHack 2022!

 Contest participants will be added to the special Telegram group, where one can send the project's updates and get feedback from the Jury.
-For the all participating teams, COEX will provide a 50% discount on the Clover drone kit.
+For all participating teams, COEX will provide a 50% discount on the Clover drone kit.

 > **Info** There are no restrictions on the age, education, and number of people in the team.